ndaneil/matterdoor/README.md

-The file structure of the final Matter project should look something like this.
+The file structure of the final Matter project should look something like this (some extra config files are not shown).

 ```
 .